 Does it make sense to boycott ourselves?
 Does it hold water to boycott the fluid course of our life?
-Is it consistent to commit self-sabotage by destroying wittingly our corporeal and mental structure?
+Is it consistent with committing self-sabotage by destroying wittingly our corporeal and mental structure?

-If, however, they decide to give it a try they should be aware that the road may be very bumpy and that they have to be prepared for disappointments and regressions, that they might have to deal with very slowly crescent improvements, that they shouldn't take themselves for a ride and that they could only possibly succeed by focusing painfully on the path to breaking free from the hornet's nest they have got themselves into.
+If, however, they decide to give it a try they should be aware that the road may be very bumpy and that they must be ready for disappointments and regressions.

-By confusing strategy with tactics and mixing up "what" with "how", we may have a hard time staying on point.
-"What" we want, on the one hand, and "how" we want to achieve it, on the other, needs a careful reading and a singular approach.
+If we confuse strategy with tactics, and mix up "what" with "how," we may have a hard time to stay on point.
+"What" we want, on the one hand, and "how" we want to achieve it, on the other, needs a careful reading and a singular ap

 YOU ARE READING